Lanthanum Carbonate (LAN-tha-num KAR-bo-nate)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a blocked digestive tube, Crohn's disease, stomach ulcer, or ulcerative colitis.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a blocked digestive tube, constipation, Crohn's disease, diabetes, stomach ulcer, ulcerative colitis, or a history of colon cancer or stomach surgery.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may affect the results of certain medical tests.